 What is mediation?

-Mediation is a cooperative way to solve problems.
+a cooperative way to solve problems.
 The mediator is a professional or trained volunteer who helps parties discuss their issues, communicate with one another, and resolve misunderstandings.
 The mediator does not give legal advice or make a decision.
 Instead, the parties are responsible for the decision.
 The mediator's role is to help the parties identify their concerns and find a solution that satisfies all parties.